Getting Toddler to eat healthy food when mom loves junk food

 Gradually, of course, kids will begin to eat whatever the family is having for dinner.
 That's when you start adding sneaky nutrient enhancers.
 For instance, I grind up a little frozen spinach and add it to my spaghetti sauce.
 It adds a great meaty taste and of course the nutrition load goes way up.
 There are a lot of experts out there online who can give you specific recipes, but basically, add vegetables to all your favorite meals: pizza, homemade soup, chicken salad, ground up in hamburger patties, meatballs or meatloaf, even pancake batter and muffins.

-And for your SIL?
+Which brings us to your SIL.
 Not to be overly dramatic, but a daily diet of junk food leads to heart disease, diabetes, and early death.
 She may not be able to do this for herself, but she might do it for her son.
 Whatever he sees her eat, he will want.
 Whatever he eats as a child will be his comfort food as an adult.
 Maybe this will give her some incentive to start to gradually change her eating habits.

 And how wonderful that she has you looking out for her and her son!